kaapyth0n/focus_todo_pomodoro_bot/README.md

     - Notifications for new user registrations and project/task creations.
     - Toggle admin notifications on/off.
     - View basic bot usage statistics.
+- **Jira Cloud Integration:**
+    - Connect your Jira Cloud account via OAuth.
+    - Import open Jira issues assigned to you as bot tasks (with project auto-creation).
+    - When you stop a timer for a Jira-linked task, the bot will prompt you to log the session as work in Jira.
+    - Worklog is added to the corresponding Jira issue with the time spent.

 ## Setup Instructions